First and foremost, nurse practitioners are registered nurses, so the first step is obtaining a registered nursing degree and license.

 - Start at the beginning if possible.
 Graduate from high school with the best GPA possible in an academic program with a strong science background.

 - Nurse practitioner programs can be competitive.
 Some prospective students volunteer in hospitals to strengthen their college applications.

 - Enroll in an accredited BSN-program.
 There are multiple educational routes to an advanced practice nursing degree, but a baccalaureate degree from an accredited institution fulfills most of the prerequisites for graduate nursing studies.
 BSN programs certified by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN) are necessary to advance to graduate nursing studies.

 - Sit for NCLEX examination and obtain a registered nursing license.

-- If pursuing an ADN or diploma, develop and prepare research options for online RN-MSN programs to get on the right track for advanced nursing degrees.
+- If pursuing an ADN to BSN or diploma, develop and prepare research options for online RN-MSN programs to get on the right track for advanced nursing degrees.